AbRehman0346/sufiyana_kaam/README.md

     Add a feature to add tasks from the home screen.
 Done...
     Find a way to make the reminder ring at exact time... not late.
     Test the entire app.. there are going to be bugs. solve them.
+    Ability to Delete Process.
+    Ability to Edit Process.